openl2m/openl2m/docs/switches.rst

   For stack member info, if supported.

 * Cisco L2L3-INTERFACE-CONFIG MIB
-  Used to see if interface is in switching or routing mode on Cisco devices
+  Used to see if interface is in switching or routing mode on Cisco devices.

+* Cisco Syslog-Mib
+  Used to read log messages from Cisco devices (if configured).

 * HP Aruba/Procure HP-ICF-POE-MIB
   Get enhanced PoE info on the Aruba/Procurve switches that support it.